docrostov/loatherContest/README.md

 > **OK, GREAT.
 WHAT IS KENNY'S CURRENT TURNCOUNT?**

-At time of writing (September 12th), Kenny currently is at:
+At time of writing (October 25th), Kenny currently is at:

 - 2 days, 676 turns in Hardcore
-- 2 days, 518 turns in Normal
+- 2 days, 490 turns in Normal

 Kenny will be running Autoscend again before the season concludes, so these numbers are not final -- these are an initial shot.
 It sounds as though Kenny intends to grind normal runs with Autoscend to get the path reward, so it is likely the turn count for Normal goes down considerably before the end of the season.
 We're less sure about Hardcore -- seems much less likely that one moves around very much!